 On the way to Santa Fe, we did fall for one tourist trap.
 There were signs along the road for different kinds of beef jerky.
 Elk jerky, buffalo jerky, pinon nuts, “Free Samples” and “Free Hugs.”
 Mrs Crazy Kicks did warn me that it was probably a tourist trap, but we stopped anyway.
 After the free samplings, the prices were revealed – $16 for a couple ounces of elk jerky!
 We got away with giving him $12 for a few sausages.
-When we got into Santa Fe, we saw a less touristy stand selling gallon bags of jerky for $10.
-Oh well.
-At least the sausages went well with the local beer.
+Oh well, at least the sausages went well with the local beer.

 On the way down to Taos, we took the low road which gave us views of the Rio Grande.
 On the drive back, we took the high road through the mountains.
 The views in both directions were well worth it.
 The landscape changed from mesas to densely packed ponderosa pines in the mountains.